-- 739 Financial support from The Swedish research Council for Environment, Agricultural Sciences and Spatial Planning - 740 (212-2011-1691) (FORMAS) (Strong Research Environment, QWARTS) and the Swedish Energy Agency - 741 (p36151-1).
-Stephen Hillier acknowledges support of the Scottish Government's Rural and Environment Science - 742 and Analytical Services Division (RESAS).
-We thank Cecilia Akselsson for her contribution to study design, - 743 PROFILE model development and valuable comments on earlier versions of the manuscript.
+Financial support.
+This research has been supported by the Swedish Research Council for Environment, Agricultural Sciences and Spatial Planning (FORMAS) (grant no. 212-2011-1691) and the Swedish Energy Agency (grant no. p36151-1).
+Stephen Hillier acknowledges financial support of the Scottish Government's Rural and Environment Science and Analytical Services Division (RE-SAS).